Autodrop3d/BeltEngine/README.md

 # BeltEngine
-A commandline slicer for belt-style printers utilising CuraEngine
+A commandline slicer for belt-style printers utilising CuraEngine.

+Ported code from blackbelt slicer by FieldOfView

 ## Usage
 It is recommended to use the script from a python virtual environment.
 The virtual environment can be created like this: